 People need insurance for many different reasons.
 Adequate insurance coverage, or lack thereof, can have a huge impact on your financial life and long-term goals.
-One of the most common – and most important – insurances people choose to purchase is life insurance.
-But it also invariably causes the most questions: Do I need life insurance for myself?
+One of the most common – and most important – types of insurance people choose to purchase is life insurance.
+But it also brings up a lot of questions: Do I need life insurance for myself?
 What about for other members of my family?
-And how much is enough?
+And how much life insurance do I really need?

 Who Needs Life Insurance?